 The different types of UAE business licenses

-Investors wishing to build a business in the UAE have two main license options (there are others, but these are the two key ones) when it comes to company license types: Mainland and free zone.
+Investors wishing to build a business in the UAE have two main license options when it comes to company license types: Mainland and free zone.
 To take most of the mystery out of the process right upfront here, the chances are you will be setting up a free zone company – the vast majority of new company setups in the country are of this type.
-Let’s take a quick look now at each.
+And while Company Setup UAE only focuses on free zone licenses, let’s take a quick look at both mainland and free zone below.

 UAE mainland company setup